All the celebrities who have supported Johnny Depp

 “I mean, I’d love him to get clean and stop with the jewellery, but he is clearly the victim after hearing those tapes.”

-French actor Eva Mendes, who worked with Depp on 2012’s Dark Shadows, shared an Instagram post in support of Depp during the US defamation trial.
+French actor Eva Green, who worked with Depp on 2012’s Dark Shadows, shared an Instagram post in support of Depp during the US defamation trial.

 “I have no doubt Johnny will emerge with his good name and wonderful heart revealed to the world, and life will be better than it ever was for him and his family ,” she wrote in the caption.